canonical/ceph-containers/HACKING.md

 > **Note:**
-You can also use the script to deploy (experimentally) on a LXD container (rather than a VM) using '--container 1', this can be interesting when no KVM support is available on the machine.
+You can also use the script to deploy (experimentally) on a LXD container (rather than a VM) using `--container 1`.
+This can be interesting when KVM support is note available on the machine.
 However, this is not recommended.
 For detailed info on script usage use:

 ```